 Activities created and published ahead of their start date will NOT appear in the CE Catalog and Events Calendar until the start date is reached.
 Once the start date is reached, the activity will automatically be published to both the CE Catalog and Events Calendar.

 Once the activity is published and locked, the “friendly” URLs are provided for accessing the Registration, Request for Credit, and Outcomes workflows of the activity.

 To edit a locked activity, click the Unlock for Edit button.
 When an activity is unlocked, it will be removed from the CE Catalog/Events Calendar until you re-publish it.
 Even though the activity will be removed from the CE Catalog/Events Calendar, learners who use a direct URL (the registration URL for example) can still access the activity.

-Below is the updated CE Catalog, which now contains the newly created activity.
+Below is the updated CE Catalog and Events Calendar, which now contains the newly created activity.

 |Activity ID||The internal activity identification number or name.
 If you do not have an internal identifier, you will need to create one.
 This must be unique for each activity in the Rievent Platform.
 Typically the Activity ID is part of the Activity Name.
 For example, if the Activity Name is RD105 - Genetics and Type II Diabetes, then the Activity ID would be RD105.
 Acceptable characters include letters, numbers, underscore, dot, and dash (hyphen).
 No spaces are permitted.||Text or Number||53|